 The woofer is the SEAS Excel W18NX001 .
 This driver has a paper cone that is treated on both sides.
 The front side of the cone is coated with Nextel paint to add some stiffness to the structure, while giving the driver an attractive appearance.
 The rear side of the cone is also damped with a special coating to further reduce cone resonances.

 The voice coil is wound from copper-clad aluminium wire (CCAW) on a non-conductive glass-fiber former.
-The wire consists of an aluminum core that is covered with a thin layer of copper.
-The aluminum core reduces voice coil mass considerably, while the thin surface layer of copper allows for conductivity close to that of solid copper wire.
+The wire consists of an aluminium core that is covered with a thin layer of copper.
+The aluminium core reduces voice coil mass considerably, while the thin surface layer of copper allows for conductivity close to that of solid copper wire.
 The voice coil is generously overhung with a 20mm long winding height in a 6mm air-gap, providing long excursion with low distortion.
 Even with a large overhang, a correct voice coil rest position is important to ensure stable operation.
 This is verified using the Klippel Distortion Analyzer LSI measurement.

 The Excel magnet system has been optimized for low distortion.
 The T-shaped pole piece has a small extension.
 This provides excellent symmetry not only in the actual air-gap, but also in the stray fields above and below the air-gap.
 There are two copper-rings in the magnet system, above and below the air gap.
 This reduces the voice coil inductance, and improves the inductance symmetry over the excursion range of the driver.
 The ring on the pole piece also prevents modulation of the magnetic field.